 Escrow.
-A fund established to hold moneys pledged and to be used to pay debt service on an outstanding issue one or more existing obligations.
+A fund established to hold moneys pledged and to be used to pay debt service on one or more existing obligations.

 Expenses.
 Compensates senior managers for out-of-pocket expenses including: underwriters counsel, DTC charges, travel, syndicate expenses, dealer fees, overtime expenses, communication expenses, computer time and postage.